Foreign relations of Sri Lanka

 Foreign relations of Sri Lanka refers to the diplomatic and commercial relations between Sri Lanka and other countries.
 Sri Lanka has stressed its principle of "friendship towards all, enmity towards none" in its diplomacy.

-Sri Lanka since the 1950s has followed a non-aligned foreign policy, which does not take sides with major powers.
+Since the 1950s, Sri Lanka has followed a non-aligned foreign policy, which does not take sides with major powers.
 Since the end of the Cold War in Asia, the country has pursued better relations with all major powers and seeks to strengthen its diplomatic, economic and military ties with China, India, Pakistan, Russia, the United States, Japan, South Korea and the European Union.
 Sri Lanka has also forged close ties with the member states of the Association of Southeast Asian Nations (ASEAN), African Union and Arab League.

 Sri Lanka participates in multilateral diplomacy, particularly at the United Nations, where it seeks to promote sovereignty, independence, and development in the developing world.
 Sri Lanka was a founding member of the Non-Aligned Movement (NAM).
-It also is a member of the Commonwealth of Nations, South Asian Association for Regional Cooperation (SAARC), World Bank, International Monetary Fund (IMF), Asian Development Bank (ADB), Shanghai Cooperation Organisation (as dialogue partner) and Colombo Plan.
+It also is a member of the Commonwealth of Nations, South Asian Association for Regional Cooperation (SAARC), World Bank, International Monetary Fund (IMF), Asian Development Bank (ADB), Shanghai Cooperation Organisation (as dialogue partner) and the Colombo Plan.
 Sri Lanka continues its active participation in the NAM, while also stressing the importance it places on regionalism by playing a strong role in SAARC.

 Sri Lanka Ambassador to the European Union Grace Asirwatham.